Mahonia Crossing

 All-ages community cultivates moments of interaction

 Mahonia Crossing is a mixed-income “Community for All Ages” housing development in Salem, Oregon, that uses design to promote connection.
 The development’s building typologies include family-centered residential walk-ups, a senior living building, and a community building—each responding to the differing needs of residents in 30, 60, and 80 percent AMI brackets.
 The integrated architecture and interior design approach supports indoor-outdoor living, incorporates art into daily life, and creates opportunities for a series of passive and active multi-generational interactions.
-Mahonia Crossing is National Green Building Standard Emerald-certified and features a Path-to-Net-Zero community building, integral to the development’s focus on sustainability.
+Mahonia Crossing is National Green Building Standard Gold-certified and features a Path-to-Net-Zero community building, integral to the development’s focus on sustainability.

 Client